 Every Parent wants to ensure that no financial hurdle should stop their kid from dreaming as high as clouds.
-We never want our kids to face same financial hurdle like we did in our childhood.
+We never want our kids to face the same financial hurdle as we did in our childhood.
 We always want best for our child, irrespective of our finances.

 Maturity Benefit Option –